yamcs/yamcs/docs/server-manual/mdb/loaders/sheet/parameters.rst

     Initial (default) value of this parameter.
 If present, this overrides any initial value set on the referenced ``data type``.

     .. include:: _includes/initial-value.rst

+``flags``
+   The only recognized flag is ``p`` which sets the parameter as persistent - that means its value will be saved and restored when the Yamcs restarts.
+For this to work, the realtime processor has to be configured (in processor.yaml) with ``persistParameters: true``